A New Class of String Transformations for Compressed Text Indexing: BWTs based on local orderings

 \ignore{

 }

-In addition to the Toehold Lemma, the only other ingredients of the \rindex are 1) the predecessor data structure $P^\pm$ from Lemma~3.5 in~\cite{GNPjacm19}, which is not related to the BWT, and 2) the property that if two consecutive rows of the BWT matrix start and end with the same symbols, then rotating them rightward by one position yields two new rows which are still consecutive.
-This property is valid for local orderings, even if it not valid for the general class of context adaptive alphabet orderings.
-The example in Figure ~\ref{fig:BWTx2} shows a generalised BWT matrix based on context adaptive alphabet orderings (on the left) and a local ordering BWT matrix (on the right) for the string $s=baaabaabaac$.
-It can be verified that, differently from local ordering, rotating rows $3$ and $4$ rightward of the matrix on the left yields rows $11$ and $9$, respectively, which are no longer consecutive nor in the same relative order.
+In addition to the Toehold Lemma, the only other ingredients of the \rindex are 1) the predecessor data structure $P^\pm$ from Lemma~3.5 in~\cite{GNPjacm19}, which is not related to the BWT, and 2) the property that if two consecutive rows of the BWT matrix start and end with the same symbols, then rotating them rightward by one position yields two new rows which are still consecutive and in the same relative order.
+This property is valid for local orderings, even if it not valid for the general class of context adaptive alphabet orderings, as shown in the following example.

+\begin{example} Figure ~\ref{fig:BWTx2} shows a generalised BWT matrix based on context adaptive alphabet orderings (on the left) and a local ordering BWT matrix (on the right) for the string $s=baaabaabaac$.
+Let us consider the rows $3$ and $4$ of the generalised BWT matrix on the left, both starting with $a$ and ending with $b$, highlighted in cyan and light brown, respectively.
+It can be verified that, if we rotate them rightward yields rows $11$ and $9$, respectively, which are no longer consecutive nor in the same relative order.
+Instead, let consider the rows $3$ and $4$ of the local ordering BWT matrix, both starting with $a$ and ending with $b$, highlighted in cyan and light brown, respectively.
+If we rotate them rightward we obtain the rows $10$ and $11$, respectively, which are consecutive and in the same relative order. \end{example}

+For the local orderings with $k>1$ the above arguments can be generalized with the limitation that the length of the searched pattern must be at least~$k$.
+The main modification is that we need to store the range $R[y]$ for all strings $y$ of length~$k$ that occur in~$s$.
+For each such range we also store the suffix array sample for the last row in the range for an overall extra space of $\Oh(\asize^k)$.
+To search a pattern $x = x_1 \cdots x_p$ we consider the length-$k$ suffix $x'=x_{p-k+1} \cdots x_p$ and we retrieve its range $R[x']$ and the position in $s$ of the last row in the range.
+With this information we then use Lemma~\ref{lem:rindex} to retrieve in $p-k$ steps the range $R[x_1 \cdots x_p]$ and the position in $s$ of the last row of such range.